DylanDrechsel/code-every-day/log.md

 ---

+<h3 align='center'>Day 35 June 1st, 2021</h3>

+**O'reilly Learning Online (o_reilly/data_structures/lists)**: Completed all the lessons for list and the lesson on how to make all the method for your class.

+Also learned the differences between Arrays and Lists.

+---

 <h3 align='center'>Day 34 May 30th, 2021</h3>

 **O'reilly Learning Online (o_reilly/data_structures/arrays)**: Completed the lessions on 2d arrays and bounds checking them.
 Did a minesweeper challenge as practice for bounds checking.